kantarcise/edge-detection/README.md

 # edge-detection
-A semester project for general edge detection algorithm implementations.
+A semester project for general edge detection algorithm implementations ☺️